Vaginal Exams are a part of pregnancy. Find out what they are used for, if they hurt, how it’s done, and what the numbers mean when you’re in labor.

 My sister site also has a post on when cervical exams begin.

-As a reminder, Cervical Exams (or vaginal exams) consist of:
+As a reminder, the numbers after a cervical check (or vaginal exam) consist of:

 So — if your doctor says you’re 2, 90% and -3 — that means: